jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/Classic/internals.rst

 set of DQLA-Q/DQLA-F (connected using 2 flat ribbons), one dMIB (da Vinci Manipulator Interface Board), LED boards, power supplies and relays.
 The FPGA is mounted against the controller's back panel so we can use the FireWire and Ethernet ports directly.
+The DQLA-F board mounted under the FPGA is also butting againts the back of the comtroller and provides the 4 and 5 pins connecttors for the e-stop.

-Compared to the QLA1-based controllers, this greatly reduced the amount of internal wiring (Ethernet and FireWire pass-through cables).
+Compared to the QLA1-based controllers, this greatly reduced the amount of internal wiring (Ethernet and FireWire pass-through cables, safety relays).

 .. figure:: /images/controllers/dqla-controller-diagram.png
    :width: 600